TylerTLe/cprg306-assignments/README.md

-The page can be visiting [here](https://cprg306-assignments-tyler-le.vercel.app/)
+The page can be visiting at https://cprg306-assignments-tyler-le.vercel.app/